AccelerationNet/kibana-authentication-proxy/README.md

 // You may want to update the built-in kibana3 to the latest version, just run
 # cd kibana && git checkout master && git pull

-// Then edit config.js, make sure you have everything checked in the config file
-// and run!
+// Then edit config.js (or provide an alternate config.json)  and run!
-# node app.js
+# node app.js [config.json ...]
 ```

 Configuration